cschech/CBSD/README.md

 Ambiguously renaming gcc to egcc by default to make GNU autoconf configuration scripts fail and calling all compilers installed by the system cc instead of clearly identifying the compiler as clang and using a symlink or chooser cf. e.g. Debian allows the following shim to be put in place that will not be noticed unless by an astute administrator.

-- Userland build process reinstalls the "cc" embedded in the distribution over the system cc when installed, and installs a nested compilation of rust, with a huge number of randomly-contributed dependencies.
+- Userland build process reinstalls the "cc" embedded in the distribution over the system cc when installed
+- firefox port build installs a nested compilation of rust, which shims its own clang compiler ignoring the environment; with a huge number of randomly-contributed dependencies.

 Following the naming convention of cc for distribution compiler, gcc for gcc and clang for clang ameliorates this problem.
 There is a reason that Intel ships a compiler - it's so you know that you aren't in a garbage-in-garbage out situation with a chain of shoddy software.
 If Intel wants to put backdoors in they put them in another module or the microcode or both or implement functions completely in hardware.
 That is why we also have AMD.
 There is no reason to imagine that the Minix running inside the management engine is not completely isolated.
 They have the complete source for V6 Unix and for Minix and a completely sterile build environment plus the top experts.